 NC233 Introduction to Clinical Gait Analysis

-This two day course will cover the practical and theoretical components of clinical gait analysis.
-It will include a revision of the gait cycle, the mechanics of gait (joint angles, movements and powers), a discussion on the theories of gait (why we walk the way we do) and an introduction to gait abnormalities.
-We will spend time in the gait lab looking at different methods of measuring gait.
-This will include simple methods such as video analysis as well as high-tech systems.
-We will also look at new technologies and explore new ways to provide feedback for gait training.
+This on-line course will cover the practical and theoretical components of clinical gait analysis.
+It will include a revision of the gait cycle, the mechanics of gait (joint angles, movements and powers), a discussion on the theories of gait (why we walk the way we do) and an introduction to gait abnormalities, including an in depth case study.
+The course will use a combination of video, audio supported powerpoint lectures, word documents, quizzes and weekly discussion forums.

 There is NO EXPECTATION of existing knowledge of biomechanics or gait analysis.